Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment: Introduction

 \section{Introduction}

 With the development of VR-related techniques, viewers can enjoy a realistic and immersive experience with head-mounted displays (HMDs)~\cite{chen2019study, kim2019deep} by perceiving 360-degree omnidirectional information.
 However, the acquired omnidirectional image, also named panorama, is not always of high quality \cite{fang2022perceptual, zhou2021omnidirectional}.
-Degradation may be introduced in any image processing \cite{xu2018assessing, zheng2020segmented}, leading to low-quality content that may be visually unpleasant for users.
+Degradation may be introduced in any image processing \cite{xu2018assessing, zheng2020segmented, xie2023mitigating}, leading to low-quality content that may be visually unpleasant for users.
 Consequently, developing suitable quality metrics for panoramas holds considerable importance, as they can be utilized to guide research in omnidirectional image processing and maintain high-quality visual content.
 Generally, most ODIs are stored in the equirectangular projection (ERP) format, which exhibits considerable geometric deformation at different latitudes.
 This distortion can have a negative impact on quality assessment.
 Therefore, as shown in \figurename~\ref{fig:intro} (a), many researchers \cite{sun2019mc360iqa, jiang2021multi, xu2020blind, zheng2020segmented, fu2022adaptive, zhou2021omnidirectional} explore viewport-based methods by projecting the original ERP image into many undeformed viewports (actual content observed by users) and aggregate their features with 2D IQA method as the ODI quality score.
-However, this conventional viewport-based pipeline lacks the modeling of the observer’s browsing process, causing the predicted score to be far from the human perceptual quality score \cite{sui2021perceptual, fang2022perceptual}.
-Moreover, some BOIQA methods \cite{sun2019mc360iqa, zhou2018weighted, sun2017weighted} that do not take into account the actual observation process may struggle to perform well on ODIs with complex distortions.
+However, this conventional viewport-based pipeline lacks the modeling of the observer’s browsing process, causing the predicted quality to be far from the human perceptual quality, especially when the ODI containing non-uniform distortion (such as stitching) \cite{sui2021perceptual, fang2022perceptual, sun2019mc360iqa, zhou2018weighted, sun2017weighted}.
 In fact, during the process of observing ODIs, viewports are sequentially presented to viewers based on their browsing paths, forming a viewport sequence.